SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/edit-follow-up.md

 ## <a id="delete" />Delete follow-up using the Diary

 * If you delete a follow-up you are invited to, the follow-up is removed from your diary only.
-* If you delete an invitation that you own from your Diary, this record also disappears from the invitees' diaries.
+* If you delete an invitation that you own from your Diary, this follow-up also disappears from the invitees' diaries.

 1. Select the required follow-up.
 2. Right-click and choose **Delete**.